Ryetoe/Ryetoe/README.md

 ### 🏗️ Past projects:
 - Worked on a Discord Bot with friends and experimented with the Discord api to add fun features such as a currency system
 - Worked in the game development team for the fall 2023 semester in the ISU Game dev club
-- Additionally, I’ve worked on mods for games like Project Zomboid and Civilization 6, exploring ways to enhance player experiences.
+- Additionally, I’ve worked on mods for games like Project Zomboid and Civilization 6

 <!--